 News & Events

-On 9/30/22 Sarah Peck will join security experts to brief the State Legislative Leaders Foundation (SLLF) on mass shooting preparedness at their conference in Boston, MA.
+On 9/30/22 Sarah Peck joined mass shooting expert James Alan Fox and public health experts to brief the State Legislative Leaders Foundation (SLLF) on mass shooting preparedness and recovery at their conference in Boston, MA.

 On 9/19/22 Sarah Peck joined former El Paso mayor Dee Margo, Orlando Chief of Staff Heather Fagan, and Center for Homeland Defense Security Director Dawn Wilson at the International City/County Management Association (ICMA) conference in Columbus, OH.
 They shared best practices for mass shooting preparedness.